seevam/pythonresources/Intro to Python/functions.md

-# Super Fun Introduction to Python Functions! 🐍
+# Introduction to Python Functions! 🐍
 ## A Beginner's Guide

 ### 1. What Are Functions?
 (30 minutes)